smwahl/CMS_Saturn/README.md

 ## Requirements

-We provide binary executable compiled on x86_64 Ubuntu Linux using the GNU c++ compiler (gcc version 5.2.0).
+We provide two binary executables: one compiled on x86_64 Ubuntu Linux using the GNU c++ compiler (gcc version 5.2.0).
 And has been tested to work on similar Unix systems.
+The other was compiled on MacOS 10.XX.XX (gcc version X.X.X) and has been tested to work on other recent versions.

 ## Installation